ikiK-CRO/vue3-cli-learning/README.md

 To do:
 1. Setup initial UI
 2. Setup to do list
+3. Setup menu
-3. Setup DB Cloud Firestore connectivity
+4. Setup DB Cloud Firestore connectivity
-4. Research Vue routing
+5. Research Vue routing
-5. Create info about every to do item
+6. Create info about every to do item
-6. Create log in system using Firebase Authentication
+7. Create log in system using Firebase Authentication
-7. Create simple websocket chat for logged in guests ...
+8. Create simple websocket chat for logged in guests
+9. and we will see...
+...